birdandhike.com logo

 Sage Sparrow (Amphispiza belli)

 General Description: Sagebrush Sparrows (Artemisiospiza nevadensis) are small, sexually monomorphic, sparrows with a gray head, a white eyeline ahead of the eye, and a white eyering.
 The throat is white with a gular stripe.
 The breast is white and unstreaked with a dark central spot.
 The bill and tail are black.
-The back is clearly streaked.
+The back is well streaked.

 Taxonomy: Passeriformes, Emberizidae.
 Formerly Amphispiza belli.
 The species recently has been split to two species: Sagebrush Sparrow (Artemisiospiza nevadensis) and Bell's Sparrow (Artemisiospiza belli).